2012 London mayoral election: Labour Party

 The Labour Party candidate for Mayor was elected by an electoral college composed half-and-half of the votes of Labour members in London and the votes of affiliated organisations.
 The ballot papers were issued around early September 2010, and the winner was announced on 24 September.
 Four people initially sought the nomination: Ken Livingstone, Oona King, Seton During and Emmanuel Okoro.

-Several Labour politicians such as Peter Mandelson, Tessa Jowell, Sadiq Khan, James Purnell, Lord Sugar, Alan Johnson, Tony McNulty and David Lammy were all touted as potential candidates, but none of these decided to run.
-Ken Livingstone had announced his intention to regain the mayoralty in March 2009 and said at the time that he would run as an independent if he failed to gain Labour's nomination, as he had done successfully in 2000.
+Several Labour politicians such as Peter Mandelson, Tessa Jowell, Sadiq Khan, James Purnell, Lord Sugar, Alan Johnson, Tony McNulty and David Lammy were all touted as potential candidates, but none of these decided to stand.
+Ken Livingstone had announced his intention to regain the mayoralty in March 2009 and said at the time that he would stand as an independent if he failed to gain Labour's nomination, as he had done successfully in 2000.
 Former MP and Channel 4 Diversity Officer Oona King announced her bid for the candidacy in May 2010.

 Prior to the vote, Livingstone gained the support of the GMB and Unite trade unions, as well as the backing of the majority of Labour members in the London Assembly.
 The Economist wrote that he was "by some distance the favourite to win the candidacy".

 On 24 September 2010, the Labour Party announced that Livingstone had defeated King for the nomination by a wide margin, the former mayor gaining 68.8% of the total votes.